THE PRAXEOLOGICAL FOUNDATIONS OF POLITICAL SCIENCE

 Aggression theory of the origin of the state

-We have now seen how political interaction starts with an aggressive attack and can then continues into war, expropriation and finally into slavery if there is more aggressive demand than resistive supply.
+We have now seen how political interaction starts with an aggressive attack and can then continue into war, expropriation and finally into slavery if there is more aggressive demand than resistive supply.
 With his intelligence, strength, weapons and cunning excuses the aggressive Robinson milks the submissive Friday for all his worth.
 Exactly the same process of aggression and exploitation can take place if more people arrive at the island.
 In fact, aggression becomes even more likely since among men there are always those who are very lazy, greedy and envious and thus willing to commit aggression.
+More victims means also more loot.
 On the other hand, more people also means that their subjugation becomes more difficult.
 Robinson cannot rely on brute force and simple lies anymore.
 In order to maintain his position as the head of a slave state he must convince most of the new arrivals to give up their right to self-defense and their right to agree upon an arbitrator in conflicts.
 Robinson must convince them to accept him as a the ultimate/monopoly judge in disputes, i.e. a judicial monopoly where Robinson can nominate judges and revise their judgments.